Authority and Procedures

 Street Designations and Standard Roadway Dimensions

 Each of the City’s arterial streets included in the General Plan Circulation System Maps (found in the 2035 Mobility Plan) have been re-designated from the 1999 Transportation Element to reflect the new arterial types included in the Street Standard Plan S-470-1.
-S-470-1 includes five arterial road types (Boulevard I, II, Avenue I, II, III) whereas the previous S-470-0 had only three (Major Highway Class I, II, Secondary Highway).
+S-470-1 includes five arterial road types (Boulevard I, II, Avenue I, II, III) whereas the original plan (S-470-0) had only three (Major Highway Class I, II, Secondary Highway).
 The expanded range of dimensions more accurately reflect the range of street dimensions that exist today and acknowledges there are many arterial streets that are, and should remain, narrower than their current designation would permit.
 In a majority of instances, today’s arterial streets have not yet been expanded to reflect the full dimension envisioned by the current designation, as physical changes to the roadway are not made until adjacent parcels are redeveloped.

 Per the 2035 Mobility Plan, the following table is the street designations and standard roadway dimensions for all streets in the City of Los Angeles, unless modified by Specific Plans or other legislation.